The Charles Schwab Challenge

 2012 Zach Johnson

-As we can see from this list we have Zach Johnson [x2], Toms, Spieth, Kisner and Kirk [who was putting great at the time!], and of course last year’s winner Kevin Na, falling in the former category, while Rose, Scott & Boo Weekley were very much ones for the ‘ball strikers’ camp.
+As we can see from this list we have Zach Johnson, Toms, Spieth, Kisner, Kirk and Kevin Na falling in the former category, while Rose, Scott, Weekley, Berger, Kokrak and last years winner Burns were very much ones for the ‘ball strikers’ camp.

 The message therefore seems to be loud and clear, to get the job done historically at Colonial you either need to be a short game magician or an elite ball striker.
 A jack of all trades isn’t what you’re looking for here.

-Past course form here also appears to be significant as looking at the last ten winners eight of them had previously recorded at least one top ten here, with the exceptions being Justin Rose and Adam Scott.
+Past course form here also appears to be significant as looking at the last ten winners six of them had previously recorded at least one top ten here, with the exceptions being Daniel Berger, Justin Rose, Adam Scott and Burns.

 The winning score has varied quite a bit here over the recent years with Adam Scott winning with a total of just -9 in 2014 and Kisner winning with -10 in 2017.
-However in 2010 Zach Johnson won with a total of -21, in 2016 Spieth won with -17, in 2018 Rose triumphed with a total of -20, while last year the winning number for Kevin Na was -13
+However in 2010 Zach Johnson won with a total of -21, in 2016 Spieth won with -17, in 2018 Rose triumphed with a total of -20, in 2019 the winning number for Kevin Na was -13.
+In 2021 -15 got the job done for Daniel Berger while last year Kokrak triumphed with a -14 total.
+Finally again last year conditions were tough with 9- under the mark Burns posted to make the play off with Scheffler.

 As always this variation in score will be down to how firm or soft the course is playing and how much the wind picks up.
 In addition the year Scott won the rough was up more than average which put more of a premium on ball striking.